 In the meantime Russia has come up with very nicely designed DVD package:

-Two quite bizarre Polish posters l to r 'Angélique and the Sultan' and 'Angélique in Love' (translated as 'Angélique amongst the Pirates'
+Two quite bizarre Polish posters l to r 'Indomptable Angélique' and 'Angélique et le Sultan' (translated as 'Angélique amongst the Pirates') (Films 4 & 5) - artist Andrzej Krajewski

 There are many web-sites with images devoted to the posters based on the films of books by Anne Golon so although I have assigned a page for this purpose, it is designed more for entertainment than any specific reference.
 Thank you for visiting.